-There are over 300 youth hostels throughout Japan in both urban and rural areas.
-Many require visitors to be a member of Hostelling International (www.hihostels.com), although a guest card can be bought in advance at the Tokyo National Headquarters.
+There are over 600 youth hostels throughout Japan in both urban and rural areas.
 Reservations well in advance are advisable, particularly during spring and summer.
-Facilities vary between hostels and it’s best to check in advance about sleeping and bathing arrangements, and curfews.
+Facilities vary between hostels, and it’s best to check in advance about sleeping and bathing arrangements, and curfews.
 Privately-operated backpacker hostels which cater to international visitors are also becoming more common in major cities.
-Their rates are competitive and they usually provide a lot of free information on local attractions.
+Their rates are competitive, and they usually provide a lot of free information on local attractions.

-Capsule hotels are a fun and economical option, and becoming more popular with budget travellers.
+Capsule hotels are a fun and economical option and are becoming more popular with budget travellers.
 Each capsule is basically just a compact sleeping space, on sex-segregated floors, but many have hi-tech consoles with television, internet and mobile phone recharging facilities.
-Luggage is stored in a locker and bathing facilities are usually shared.
+Luggage is stored in a locker, and bathing facilities are usually shared.